30 Great Tequila Brands to Buy in Mexico (with Prices)

 Tequila tasting at El Buho Tequilas in Tlaquepaque Jalisco

-The second best place to buy tequila is Tequilas El Buho in Tlaquepaque, Jalisco.
+The second-best place to buy tequila is Tequilas El Buho in Tlaquepaque, Jalisco.
 Tlaquepaque is famous for tequila stores with a staggering number of tequila brands in stock.
 El Buho is the best.
 The people are sincerely excited to talk about tequila, swap stories, and make honest recommendations on tequilas to buy and distilleries to visit.

 The worst place to buy a bottle of tequila is at the Guadalajara airport.
 The airport is outrageously expensive.
 They have a nice selection of quality tequilas but they cost twice what they do at a regular liquor store.
 Make sure to plan your tequila purchases in advance.